Kaveri0410/Mini-Social-Media-App-CodeAlpha/README.md

-# Social Media Platform – CodeAlpha Internship Task 2
+## Mini Social Media App – CodeAlpha Internship Task 2
 ## Project Description

-This is a backend-based **Social Media Platform** developed as part of **CodeAlpha Internship – Task 2**.
+This is a backend-based Mini Social Media App developed as part of CodeAlpha Internship – Task 2.
 The project focuses on RESTful API development and testing using Postman.

----

 ## Features
 - User Registration API